Commodity trader hedge funds outsmart standalone rivals

 London’s Brent crude had risen to as high as $126 a barrel in the first quarter before dropping as low as $89 in June and then rebounding to today’s $108 on signs of progress in talks to resolve the U.S. budget crisis.

-Taurosso Capital’s Clive Strategist Fund, which shares the same London address as Levett’s fund, was not so lucky and is down 4.81 percent to end-Nov. since starting in Sept., a client letter said.
+Taurosso Capital’s Clive Strategist Fund, which shares the same London address as Levett’s fund, was not so lucky and is down 4.81 percent to end-November since starting in September, a client letter said.
 The fund has two-thirds of its exposure to energy.

 “We had this very strong first half ...
 The second half of the year, it’s been more of a mixed bag, and November was awful,” Garcin at Europanel said.